tencent cloud

 Note:

-3. Add the CVM instance that will access the MySQL instance.
+3. Add CVM instances that will access this MySQL instance.

-4. After the addition, click Start Check.
-A check report will be generated once the check task is completed.
+4. Upon completion of the addition, click Start Check.
+A check report will be generated once the inspection task is completed.

-5. Based on the check report, locate the issue, make adjustments according to the recommendations, and then reconnect to MySQL.
+5. Based on the inspection report, locate the issue, make adjustments according to the recommendations, and then reestablish the connection to MySQL.

 Check Items